Adarsh6158/Chat-App/README.md

 - Enhance your conversations with a variety of emojis and GIFs.
 - Access message history for reference and review.
 - Stay notified with new message alerts, ensuring you don't miss any important conversations.

+## Features
+- **Real-Time Messaging**: Engage in instant messaging with other users, allowing for quick and interactive communication.
+- **Message History**: Access the chat history to view and refer to previous conversations.
+- **Notifications**: Receive notifications for new messages and stay updated even when the app is not actively open.

 ## Screenshots
 <p align="center">